ukk1/cybersecuritybase-CtF/README.md

 # cybersecuritybase-CtF
 Cyber Security Base - Capture The Flag

+This repository includes some (not all) writeups of the University of Helsinki and F-Secure Cyber Security Base Capture the Flag competition challenges.
+All the challenges can be found here https://capture-the-flag.testmycode.io/#/

 #### Cats (Easy)

 A flag was hidden somewhere into an image of a cat that we needed to find.
 I first used strings to look up the contents of the image.
 No further magic was needed: